 Minnesota statutes define underserved populations as those who are enrolled in a Minnesota health care program, have a medical disability or chronic condition that creates a significant barrier to receiving dental care, or who do not have dental health coverage and whose family is at or within 200 percent of the federal poverty line (MDH, 2017).
 The evaluation of Minnesota's dental therapist program that was conducted for the Minnesota Legislature found that dental therapists were serving who they were intended to serve; 84 percent of patients served by Minnesota's dental therapists were enrolled in public insurance (Mathu-Muju, Friedman, & Nash, 2016).
-The Minnesota Department of Health and the Minnesota Board of Dentistry report that the geographic spread of active dental therapists in the state reflects the population of the state broadly: 41 percent of active dental therapists are employed in greater Minnesota, which is home to 45 percent of Minnesota's population (MDH and MBD, 2018).
+The Minnesota Department of Health and the Minnesota Board of Dentistry report that the geographic spread of active dental therapists are employed in greater Minnesota, which is home to 45 percent of Minnesota's population (MDH and MBD, 2018).